 Wang experiments being the combination of creator and subject in his film projects.
 By employing cases from field research and himself as the carrier to fabricate both the fictional and non-fictional elements, Wang presents multiple interpretations of the same historic moment from distinctively individual memories in order to explore the possibility of untold truths.
 He believes that the experimental film should be in a nomadic state.
 By combining digital shooting, 16mm film, and archive footages, he explores the way to liberate the film from the single mode of narrative, documentary, and experiment, and utilizes it as a way for viewers to experience complex content.

 Kiyomi Negi is a second generation Japanese and Chinese American illustrator and multidisciplinary designer born and raised in Chicago.
 She has over 11 years of experience working as a creative consultant for a wide range of industries for local and international clients, specializing in design, visual storytelling, branding, and illustration.
-In her personal work, She often draws inspiration from her heritage; her pop, comical drawings reminiscent of mangas and animation she grew up with and compositions driven by the latest Japanese and American design trends.
-As a bilingual and tri-cultural Windy City native, Kiyomi finds joy in blending (Mid)Western aesthetics with Eastern sensibility to explore a unique visual language that can only be achieved by her lived experience.
+In her personal work, her style draws heavy inspiration from her heritage.
+Her pop, comical drawings reminiscent of mangas and animation she grew up consuming and her graphic experiments driven by the latest Japanese and American design trends.
+As a bilingual and tri-cultural Windy City native, Kiyomi finds joy in blending (Mid)Western aesthetics with Eastern sensibility to explore a distinct visual language unique to her lived experience.

 Kiyomi is also an established Japanese drummer at Tsukasa Taiko, the largest taiko ensemble in the Midwest.
-She currently leads the active Gintenkai premier performance unit, completing an average of 70 shows a year including an annual concert at the Museum of Contemporary Art.
-Kiyomi also serves as the resident creative director at AIRMW, often producing the brand for the organization’s multiple arts initiatives including 思考回路 Shikoukairo: Patterns of Thought.
+She currently leads the active National Gintenkai Project professional performance unit, completing an average of 70 shows a year including an annual concert at the Museum of Contemporary Art.
+Kiyomi also serves as the resident creative director at AIRMW, often producing the brand for the organization’s multiple arts initiatives including 思考回路 ・ Shikoukairo: Patterns of Thought.

 Kioto has exhibited in Chicago, Berlin, Los Angeles, San Francisco, London and Japan.
 Her work is held in the Joan Flasch Artists’ Book Collection and the Museum of Contemporary Art Chicago Library.
 Musical projects include Yoko Ono’s SKYLANDING, Tatsu Aoki’s The MIYUMI Project, The Reduction Ensemble, and the Taiko Legacy / Reduction series at the Museum of Contemporary Art Chicago.
 Kioto is also a multi-year Ethnic and Folk Arts Master Apprentice Program Awardee from the Illinois Arts Council.